leolanese/leolanese/README.md

 ✅ 🌟**Be nice**: `Be a developer that everybody wants to work with`.
 It's not 100% all about the code.

-✅ 🌟**Show Strong Team Player Skills**: `Actively collaborate and integrate to promote team engagemen` and uphold company culture.
+✅ 🌟**Show Strong Team Player Skills**: `Actively collaborate and integrate to promote team engagement` and uphold company culture.

 ✅ 🌟**Be curious**: As an `Software Engineering Manager or Software Engineer, your brain is your greatest asset`.
-Be actibly looking for new challenges, move out of comfortable zone and be eager to learn
+Be actibly looking for new challenges, be curious, move out of comfortable zone and be eager to learn.

-✅ 🌟**Deep understanding**: Do no create a solution that simply works.
+✅ 🌟**Deep understanding**: Don't create a solution that simply works.
 Understand all the implications.
 Understand how works internally.
 Reverse-enginner it, and explain to someone else like a child of nine.
 Now, understanding the problem let's provide a simplest and best possible solution. `Software Engineer is about provide a solution for a problem using tech.`

 <br />